rhymeyang/Se/docs/308B/Chapter05.md

 A typical change management process is a formal “waterfall” process that includes the following steps:

-- **1.** **Proposal or request**
-  - The person or group performing the change announces the proposed change.
+- **1.** **Proposal or request**<br/>The person or group performing the change announces the proposed change.
 Typically, a change proposal contains a description of the change, the change procedure, the IT components that are expected to be affected by the change, a verification procedure to ensure that the change was applied properly, a back-out procedure in the event the change cannot be applied (or failed verification), and the results of tests that were performed in a test environment.
 The proposal should be distributed to all stakeholders several days prior to its review.
-- **2.** **Review**
-  - This is typically a meeting or discussion about the proposed change, where the personnel who will be performing the change can discuss the change and answer stakeholders’ questions.
+- **2.** **Review**<br/>This is typically a meeting or discussion about the proposed change, where the personnel who will be performing the change can discuss the change and answer stakeholders’ questions.
 Since the change proposal was sent out earlier, each stakeholder should have had an opportunity to read about the proposed change in advance of the review.
 Stakeholders can discuss any aspect of the change during the review.
 The stakeholders may agree to approve the change, or they may request that it be deferred or that some aspect of the proposed change be altered.
-- **3.** **Approval**
-  - When a change has been formally approved in the review step, the person or group responsible for change management recordkeeping will record the approval, including the names of the individuals who consented to the change.
+- **3.** **Approval**<br/>When a change has been formally approved in the review step, the person or group responsible for change management recordkeeping will record the approval, including the names of the individuals who consented to the change.
 If, however, a change has been deferred or denied, the person or group that proposed the change will need to make alterations to the proposed change so that it will be acceptable, or they can withdraw the change altogether.
-- **4.** **Implementation**
-  - The actual change is implemented per the procedure described in the change proposal.
+- **4.** **Implementation**<br/>The actual change is implemented per the procedure described in the change proposal.
 Here, the personnel identified as the change implementers perform the actual change to the IT system(s) identified in the approved change procedure.
-- **5.** **Verification**
-  - After the implementers have completed the change, they will perform the verification procedure to make sure that the change was implemented correctly and that it produces the desired result.
+- **5.** **Verification**<br/> After the implementers have completed the change, they will perform the verification procedure to make sure that the change was implemented correctly and that it produces the desired result.
 Generally, the verification procedure will include one or more steps that include the gathering of evidence (and directions for confirming a correct versus an incorrect change) that shows the change is correct.
 This evidence will be filed with other records related to the change and may be useful in the future if there is any problem with the system where this change is suspected as a part of the root cause.
-- **6.** **Post-change review**
-  - Some or all changes in an IT organization will be reviewed after the change is implemented.
+- **6.** **Post-change review**<br/>Some or all changes in an IT organization will be reviewed after the change is implemented.
 In this activity, the personnel who made the change discuss the change with other stakeholders to learn more about the change and whether any updates or future changes may be needed.

 These activities should be part of the duties of a _change control board_, a group of stakeholders from IT and every group that is affected by changes in IT applications and supporting infrastructure.